Radlett: Cricket

 Cricket is played at Brunton Memorial Ground, which is the home ground of Radlett Cricket Club on Cobden Hill.
 Radlett CC, established in 1884, has a significant success record, with 8 Hertfordshire Cricket League championship titles to their name.
 Radlett field four senior teams in the Hertfordshire Cricket League and a junior training section play competitive cricket in the Hertfordshire Junior Leagues.

 The Brunton Memorial Ground is also the venue for most Middlesex Second XI matches.
 It is now the training facility of Middlesex County Cricket Club and the ground hosted all their home Royal London Cup fixtures in 2019.

 Rugby

 Radlett is the home of Tabard Rugby Football Club, established 1951, they play in London North West 2.
 The club has senior men's and women's teams as well as junior and mini rugby sections.
 There are two full size pitches, one of which is floodlit, and subsidiary pitches for junior rugby.

 Tennis and Squash

 Radlett Lawn Tennis & Squash Club is one of Hertfordshire's most successful and largest tennis and squash clubs with 11 tennis courts - eight of which are floodlit, and four glass back squash courts.

 Local groups and societies

-Radlett has a number of very active local groups and societies.
+Radlett has a number of local groups and societies.
 These include: